atgreen/idm-satellite-openshift-demo/README.md

 1. Log into access.redhat.com and generate a manifest for your Satellite with all required subscriptions.
-You'll need a RHEL Server subscription for the IdM server, and some number of OpenShift subs for the OSCP cluster.
+You'll need a RHEL Server subscription for the IdM server, and some number of OpenShift subs for the OCP cluster.
 Additional specific details on creating and downloading the manifest file are found here: https://access.redhat.com/solutions/118573